Injured in a serious accident? Call Aldous Law now at (214) 526-5595 - we're here to help you get the compensation you deserve.

 - Spouse or Guardian: If the injured person cannot file a claim themselves due to the severity of their injuries or mental incapacity, their spouse or legal guardian can file on their behalf.

-How to Prove Catastrophic Injury in Dallas, Texas
+What Evidence is Needed to Prove a Catastrophic Injury Claim in Texas?

-Proving a catastrophic injury in Texas involves demonstrating two key aspects: the severity of your injury and the other party's fault for causing it.
+Proving a catastrophic injury in Texas involves demonstrating three key aspects.

 Medical Evidence: